 In Delhi NCR, approximately 68% of car in terms of age profile fall in the 1-5 years bracket.
 Moreover, car owners prefer independent service stations over authorized service stations post warranty.
 As a result, independent service stations are witnessing demand from car which comes under the range of 40K-60K kilometers.

 Figure 7-1: Proportion of Car Serviced in Independent Stations by Distance Covered (In Kilometer)

-Regular service is the most frequent service observed at independent service stations such as External link change, which should be done every few thousand kilometers to keep the car in the best possible running condition.
+Regular service is the most frequent service observed at independent service stations such as Oil/lubricant change, which should be done every few thousand kilometers to keep the car in the best possible running condition.
 Similarly, brake pad repair due to wear and tear needs to be done more than once in life span of a vehicle.
 These two services are the most frequent services at the independent service stations across Delhi NCR.